epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 ## Topics for Discussion

 There are many relevant topics to cover during one-one-ones.
+Some of them you are going to discuss more often than others.
+Remember that you will usually let your direct report prepare the agenda but, depending on the context (a big new project, the end of a cycle, a performance issue, etc), you may bring some topics to the conversation.

-Some interesting ones you may consider to explore:
+Some interesting topics you may consider to explore during one-on-ones:

 - Personal life;
     - Family, children, etc;